Welcome to Chorus at LMS!

 What's going on in the chorus now?

 Sixth grade students will have their next performances in April and May.
-On April 26, we will go to Charles England to sing for the rising sixth grade class and show them what chorus is all about.
-On May 16 and 17, students will participate in the Spring Concert.
+In April, we will perform for the rising sixth grade class and show them what chorus is all about.
+On May 1, students will participate in the Spring Concert.
 In the meantime, we are focusing our time on sight-reading and music literacy skills that will help students be successful in learning concert repertoire and skills they can use in future chorus and/or band classes.

 7th and 8th Grade